-I would like to express appreciation to Dale H. Fulton for providing valuable references on the speed of gravity, time dilation, and the LIGO gravitational wave detections, as well as for insightful discussions on those and other topics covered in this paper.
+I would like to thank Dale H. Fulton for providing valuable references on the speed of gravity, time dilation, and the LIGO gravitational wave detections, as well as for insightful discussions on those and other topics covered in this paper.